-Staff and postgraduate students in the Department of German pursue research across a broad spectrum of German studies, covering many aspects of language and linguistics, literature, history and culture from the early modern period to the present day.
-We have particular expertise in historical and modern sociolinguistics, in modern literature (the novel, poetry and drama, especially in the classical age, the early 20th century and the post-Wende period), the history and politics of Germany and Austria since 1800 (particularly the political East), German children's literature, exile writing, and memory studies.
-We also benefit from strong links with partner universities and research centres in Germany and Austria.
+Staff and postgraduate students in the Department of German pursue research across a broad spectrum of German studies, covering many aspects of language and linguistics, literature, history, and culture from the early modern period to the present day.
+We have particular expertise in historical and modern sociolinguistics, modern literature (the novel, poetry and drama, especially in the classical age, the long 19th century, the 20th century and the post-Wende and contemporary periods), the history and politics of Germany and Austria since 1800 (particularly the political East), German children's literature, exile writing, transnational German-language studies and memory studies.
+We benefit from strong links with partner universities and research centres in Germany and Austria.

 We welcome applications from graduates wishing to pursue custom-designed research programmes.
-Interdisciplinary and cross-language research is particularly encouraged and well supported across the School of Modern Languages and the wider faculty.
-Our postgraduates are fully integrated in a professionally and personally supportive departmental and school community.
+Interdisciplinary and cross-language research is particularly encouraged and supported across the School of Modern Languages and the wider faculty.
+Our postgraduates are fully integrated into a professionally and personally supportive departmental and school community.

 Dedicated research facilities foster interdisciplinary collaboration through a series of research seminars and other events.
 In addition, the Multimedia Centre is a specialist language centre comprising a language laboratory, media suite, a library of foreign films, newspapers and magazines, and a screening room.